Did you know that you can get a loan against the gold bullion that you own?

 Compound interest is calculated very differently than simple interest.
 Rather than only paying interest on the principle of your loan, compound interest factors in any unpaid interest on the loan as well.

-Fixed simple gold loan interest rates are the most common type, and the option we offer.
+Money Metals currently offers interest-only revolving lines of credit, which adjust automatically if there are changes in the Prime Rate.
 Contact us for our current rate and use an online calculator to compare our terms with the competition—we’re confident we have the best rates on the market.

 Is a Gold Loan Better than a Personal Loan?